COVID-19

 While research on how COVID-19 exactly works is ongoing, doctors do have some idea of what’s going on.

-“The reason why you see heightened levels of cardiovascular problems is because you become pro-thrombotic — your blood clots a little thicker with a COVID-19 infection and the inflammatory response that follows,” Dr. Hindoyan says.
+“The reason why you see heightened levels of cardiovascular problems is because you become pro-thrombotic — your blood clots a little thicker with a COVID-19 infection and the inflammatory response that follows,” says a Keck Medicine of USC cardiologist.
 “These clots can go up to the brain and cause an ischemic stroke or cause a heart attack by compromising the blood flow in the heart arteries.”

 Anyone who was infected with COVID-19 is at a higher risk of heart problems.
 But there are things you can do to improve your heart health after COVID-19 and decrease your risk of cardiovascular disease.